Let's Go Shopping :D

 Gear I Own & Use

 Fancy a treat?
-Here's the wild camping & hiking gear that I'm using.
+Here's the camping & hiking gear that I'm using.

 What I'm using will vary according to the time of year and conditions, but I try to keep this as updated as possible

-Please click on the buttons or photos to view each item in amazon :) These are affiliate links - this means that WildBeare makes a small commission from any sales made via these links, at no extra cost to yourself - a great way to support the channel.
-Thank you so much
+Please click on the buttons or photos to view each item :) The black buttons are amazon affiliate links - this means that WildBeare makes a small commission from any sales made via these links, at no extra cost to yourself - a great way to support the channel.
+Thank you so much!

 Fancy a treat?
-Here's the wild camping & hiking gear that I'm using.
+Here's the camping & hiking gear that I'm using.

 What I'm using will vary according to the time of year and conditions, but I try to keep this as updated as possible

-Please click on the buttons or photos to view each item in amazon :) These are affiliate links - this means that WildBeare makes a small commission from any sales made via these links, at no extra cost to yourself - a great way to support the channel.
-Thank you so much
+Please click on the buttons or photos to view each item :) The black buttons are amazon affiliate links - this means that WildBeare makes a small commission from any sales made via these links, at no extra cost to yourself - a great way to support the channel.
+Thank you so much!

 My Tents